 Even spreadsheets might present issues when it comes to MTD for Income Tax – think deleting entries accidentally, mistyping, overwriting the contents of a cell, plus the need to make those quarterly updates, EOPS and final declarations.

-6. Start your digitisation process as soon as possible
+4. Start your digitalisation process as soon as possible

-In addition, you should speak to your accountant, if you have one, to get advice and see what changes they’re planning and implementing.
+In addition, speak to your accountant, if you have one, to get advice and see what changes they’re planning and implementing.

-If you use cloud accounting software, the good news is you almost certainly already meet the required criteria for digital record-keeping – and feature updates for EOPS and the final declaration are likely to arrive well in time for the MTD for Income Tax mandation date.
+If you use cloud accounting software, you almost certainly already meet the required criteria for digital record-keeping – and feature updates for EOPS and the final declaration are likely to arrive well in time for the MTD for Income Tax mandation date.

 However, if you use spreadsheets, paper or a desktop accounting software package for your accounting, you’ll need to start making preparations earlier.